jacgib/js_learning/README.md

 ### Hands on / interactive learning
 * [Learn Version Control with Git](https://www.git-tower.com/learn/ebook) A website for learning Git.
 Appears to cost money but has a free html book.
 * [Git Immersion](http://gitimmersion.com/lab_01.html) A website with tutorial materials you download and follow along with.
 * [Try Git](http://try.github.io/levels/1/challenges/1) A 15 minute interactive tutorial to learn the basics.
 * [Git-it](http://nodeschool.io/#git-it) Interactive software you run from the Terminal (requires installing node.js and nmp).

 ### Purely text based resources
-* [Git: No Deep Sh*t](http://rogerdudler.github.io/git-guide/) A super simplified way of explaining git, basically a cheatsheet.
 * [The Git Book](http://git-scm.com/book) Explains everything that's possible with git in lots and lots of detail.